UPPMAX/programming_formalisms/docs/git/contribute.md

     See the
     ['Programming Formalisms, 'Apply merge' exercise 3' YouTube video](https://youtu.be/UXSKm_RvcLw)

-## Goals

-- [ ] explain and evaluate the usefulness of git Pull Request with code review

 !!! admonition "Parts to be covered!"

     - &#9745; Source/version control